HomeMovies10 Controversial Movies That Were Banned In America

 Pink Flamingos (1972)

 The John Waters comedy film was banned in many places in the United States for 25 years.
 The reason?
-In those times, portrayal of homosexuality and explicit sexual content was a strict no-no. The film also featured scenes of animal cruelty and one where the lead character consumed dog species.
+In those times, the portrayal of homosexuality and explicit sexual content was a strict no-no. The film also featured scenes of animal cruelty, and one in which the lead character consumed dog meat.
 Well, it was certainly a lot in the 70s.

 Monty Python’s Life Of Brian (1979)

 It’s hard to imagine one of the funniest Hollywood films to have been banned after production.
-The film is a religious satire and revolves around a man named Brian, who is mistaken as a Messiah due to some coincidence.
+The film is a religious satire and revolves around a man named Brian, who is mistaken for a Messiah due to a coincidence.
 ‘Monty Python’s Life Of Brian’ was called blasphemous for mocking Jesus Christ’s sufferings and banned.

 The Last Temptation Of Christ (1988)

-Directed by Martin Scorsese and starring Willem Defoe, the religious drama depicts the life of Jesus Christ and his internal struggles with temptations like love, lust, doubt, and fear.
-Christian groups around the world called for its ban and especially attacked the scenes portraying Jesus’ innerthoughts about sexual activities.
+Directed by Martin Scorsese and starring Willem Dafoe, the religious drama depicts the life of Jesus Christ and his internal struggles with temptations like love, lust, doubt, and fear.
+Christian groups around the world called for its ban and especially attacked the scenes portraying Jesus’ inner thoughts about sexual activities.

 The Profit (2001)